INNOVA 3340 Review – Automotive Digital Multimeter

 The Innova 3340’s auto shut-off feature is triggered after 10 minutes just in case you leave the multimeter sitting idle.
 As a result, this not only extends the battery life but the life of the multimeter as well.

-Definitely the best automotive multimeter.
+Definitely one of the best automotive multimeter.

 Most digital multimeters can be used for basic automotive maintenance.
 Whereas other multimeters can handle basic automotive maintenance such as battery check, this multimeter is designed to carry out most automotive troubleshooting.

 Out of the box, you’ll be getting a temperature probe.
 With this, you can easily be able to measure temperature both in Celsius and Fahrenheit.